byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Descendant Module**
 The module which is nested under another module (the subject), either in which the subject module is a direct parent of the descendant, or that is recursively a parent of the descendant.

+### **Dynamic Raw Input**
+A string-only variant of raw input that auto-converts the contents of the string to whatever more restricted type is able to represent it internally; for instance, the string "true" being converted to a boolean.

 ### **Free Data Structure**
 A module section for storing information about the module that is organized arbitrarily, usually for use in an application-specific context, and that is always provided as raw input.